 When leveraging review management software it’s important to know what features you’ll need to effectively manage online reviews.

 As a consumer, you know there are many places to read reviews: general sites such as Google, Facebook, and Yelp, or industry-specific sites such as FindLaw, Zocdoc, and DealerRater, etc. With so many review sites, manually monitoring reviews across each site is a tall order for even the most robust teams.

 Centralize reviews into one dashboard

-Review management software gathers your business reviews every day from 150+ sites.
+Review management software gathers your business reviews every day from 150+ review sites.
 It then aggregates all of your reviews—from Google, to Facebook, to user-generated sites may have never even heard of—into one, easy-to-view dashboard.